The Structural Complexity of Matrix-Vector Multiplication: Conclusion

 \section{Conclusion}

-In this work, we study the structural complexity of sequential matrix-vector multiplication.
+We study the structural complexity of matrix-vector multiplication.
 We propose a theoretical framework to study heuristic algorithms that have achieved tremendous practical success.
-Building on the VC-dimension literature, we propose the notion of a corrupted VC-dimension $d$ and provide structural characterizations in \cref{thm: structural characterization}.
-In \cref{thm: omv_constant_vc}, we show that if a matrix $\mM\in\{0,1\}^{m\times n}$ has corrupted VC-dimension $d$, then its matrix-vector product $\mM v$ can be computed in $O(mn^{1-1/d})$ time, providing polynomial speed-ups over existing methods.
-Moreover, our algorithm maintains updates to $\mM$ in $\tilde{O}(m)$ and $\tilde O(n)$ time.
-This leads to the first $O(n^{2-\epsilon})$-time algorithms for maintaining high-accuracy estimates for Laplacian solvers, effective resistance, and triangle detection in graphs with node insertions and deletions.
+Building on the VC-dimension literature, we propose the notion of a corrupted VC-dimension $d$ and provide structural characterizations.
+We show that if a matrix $\mM\in\{0,1\}^{m\times n}$ has corrupted VC-dimension $d$, then its matrix-vector product $\mM v$ can be computed in $\tilde{O}(nm^{1-1/d}+m)$ time, providing polynomial speed-ups over existing methods.
+Moreover, our algorithm maintains updates to $\mM$ in $\tilde{O}(m)$ and $\tilde O(n)$ time, leading to the first $\tilde{O}(n^{2-\epsilon})$-time algorithms for maintaining high-accuracy estimates for Laplacian solvers, effective resistance, and triangle detection in dynamic graphs.

-Our results motivate interesting future work: for instance, it would be interesting if alternate generalizations of the VC-dimension, such as the Natarajan dimension, can also parameterize the structural complexity of matrix-vector multiplication.
-Moreover, we conjecture that our algorithm can be used to provide combinatorial accelerations to the context-free grammar parsing and the $k$-clique detection problem in structured instances.
-Finally, for the non-Boolean setting where we provide subquadratic runtimes in matrices with bounded Pollard pseudodimension, we conjecture that the dependence of the number of thresholds $A$ in the runtime can be reduced to be polylogarithmic instead of linear.